build3r/TodayILearned/stoic_lessons/lessons_2021.md

 26. Apr 26: Consider the difficulties and problems you face in life as you training exercise.
 Say to yourself I'm learning.
 This is a more resilient attitude.
 27. Apr 27: Stoicism is all about looking things from a different angle.
 Look for praise from contemptuous angle and a negative situation from an objective angle and you can see things clearly.
 28. Apr 28: In the current times you give power over you to others because of your wants.
 You stay in a unhappy job because of money.
 Indifference to wants is the highest power you can have.
-29. Apr 29: Understanding that you are infinitesimally small in comparision to the vastness of cosmos, your day to day worries will vanish.
-Look at the stars when you are worried about mortal probelms.
+29. Apr 29: Understanding that you are infinitesimally small in comparison to the vastness of cosmos, your day to day worries will vanish.
+Look at the stars when you are worried about mortal problems.
+30. Apr 30: You need to develop your character through education.
+It will help you in avoiding falling for preconceived notions.
+Question everything and put it to test of your education and update your beliefs.
 ----
 1. May 06: The physical beauty attributes are un-stoic, the real beauty is a person having self control, even temper and dedication to human excellence.
 2. May 07: To have a good day, just do good things.